 Risks

-Blood clots can affect anyone; however, there are risk factors that can make them more likely to occur.
+Blood clots can affect anyone; however, certain risk factors make them more likely to occur.
 The four major risk factors for dangerous blood clots are cancer, hospitalization, surgery, and pregnancy.
 Other risk factors include birth control containing estrogen, trauma, immobility or sitting for long periods, a family history of blood clots, and smoking.

-New medical research has shown a history of COVID-19 infection as a new risk factor for blood clots.
-This research has shown that patients are at an elevated risk of blood clots for one year after contracting COVID-19.
-With over 8.6 million confirmed and probable cases of COVID-19 in Texas reported by the Texas Department of State Health Services on August 21, 2023, there will likely be an increased number of blood clot patients in the future.
+Recent medical research has identified a history of COVID-19 infection as a new risk factor for blood clots.
+Patients are at an elevated risk of blood clots for one year after contracting COVID-19.
+With millions of confirmed COVID-19 cases in Texas, there will likely be an increased number of blood clot patients in the future.

-There are two types of blood clots: a deep vein thrombosis and a pulmonary embolism.
+There are two types of blood clots: deep vein thrombosis (DVT) and pulmonary embolism (PE).
 Both types require medical attention, so it’s essential to recognize the signs and symptoms.

 Deep Vein Thrombosis (DVT)